 to ensure food handling practices are performed in a safe manner.

 Anticipated Changes for Food Distribution at Youth Sporting Events

 Youth Sporting Events Food Safety Training

-handle food and/or food contact surfaces at snack bars are strongly encouraged to complete this course.
-Upon successful
+food contact surfaces at snack bars are strongly encouraged to complete this course.

 Food Worker Training and Test/Food Manager Certification

 For prepackaged permit, no food handling certifications are required.

 For limited and/or full food preparation permits with potentially hazardous food,

 the following applies.
 Persons that work and/or are employed to handle food at snack